 Tuition is a yearly fee.
 To make it convenient for families, tuition can either be paid in full at the beginning of the school year or by 10 monthly instalments due on the first of each month.
 These 10 instalments are made either by Automatic Withdrawal or e-transfer.
 If there happens to be an Insufficient Funds notification regarding payment, all future tuition amounts will have to be paid in cash.

 Payments do not vary on months with school holidays or professional days.
 There is no reduction of fees for common illness, family vacations or unforeseen school closures due to the building structure.
 Application and Supply Fees are non-refundable.
-A receipt for tax purposes will be emailed to you at the end of December for the current school year.
-The school generally follows the public school calendar with regards to holidays and spring break.
+A receipt for tax purposes will be emailed to you by the end of February for the current school year.
+The school generally follows the public school calendar with regards to holidays and Spring break.
 During the year, the school is closed for six professional development days and if weather is hazardous.
 See cold weather policy.
 The professional development days are opportunities for staff to attend Montessori and Early Childhood workshops.
 All parents have to sign the registration package that acknowledges these conditions.
 A $50 service charge will be applied to all NSF cheques.
 There is a late charge of $35 for fees paid after the 3rd of the month.
 If monthly tuition payment has not been paid in full by the 15th of the month, your child will not be able to attend school.

 One full calendar month’s notice is required in writing.
 Choosing this school for your child requires a level of commitment from parents.
 This school is committed to meeting the needs of your child.